kutycoi123/c-pthread-practice/assign4/assign4_part1/README.txt

 Q1.
 Briefly explain what the following code from bonnie.c does: if ((words = read(fd, (char *) buf, Chunk)) == -1) ...
+	- First, it calls read() to read maximum Chunk bytes from file descriptor fd and store it to buf "words" is used to store the returned read bytes
+	- Second, it checks if the returned bytes from reading equals to -1 or not, meaning if the reading failed or not.

 Q2.
 Is the above an example of a block read or a character read?
 What is the value of the variable 'words' if the read succeeds?
 Fails?
+	- The above example is a block read since it reads upto Chunk bytes and stores it into a char* variable
+	- If read succeeds, 'words' contains the number of bytes that have been read successfully.
+Otherwise, 'words' contain value of -1

 Q3.
 Explain the meaning of the flag value (O_CREAT | O_WRONLY |
 O_APPEND) for the POSIX function open().
+	- The flag value means the program can open a file with 3 modes corresponding to 3 permitted operations:
+		+ O_CREATE: If the file does not exist, create it as a regular file
+		+ O_WRONLY: Program can only write to this file
+		+ O_APPEND: Program can only append content to the end of this file

 Q4.
 Run Bonnie.
 What is being measured by each test function?
+	- It's measuring the time spent for each test function and amount of cpu usage that the program has been using for that test function.

 Q5.
 Look at the summary results from the Bonnie run in Q4.
 Does Bonnie measure latency, throughput or something else?
 Justify your answer.
+	- Bonnie measures the bytes processed per elapsed second (K/sec) and the percentae of CPU usage (%CPU)

 Q6.
 Compare character reads with block reads using Bonnie.
 Which is faster?
 Why do you think this is the case?
+	- Block reads is faster than character reads.
+	- I think this is the case since calling many system calls will slow down the operation
+		+ when we use character reads, we need to call POSIX function a lot of times,  which clearly slow down the operation.
+		+ However, block reads only  needs to call POSIX function much fewer times since for each time it can read a large number of bytes, so it saves more system calls therefore it runs faster

 Q7.
 Copy and paste the performance measures output when running Bonnie benchmarks in a local directory and again in an NFS-mounted directory.
 Is one kind of disk access noticeably slower over the network, or are all tests significantly slower?
+	-
 Your home directory may be an NFS mount, whereas /tmp and /scratch are local disks.
 To test your code in /tmp, do the following: mkdir /tmp/your_username